 As a Global Campus student, you are encouraged to join one or more of these groups to stay connected.
 Here are four reasons why you should become a member today.

-While UAGC has a number of LinkedIn clubs for you to search out job opportunities and discuss companies of interest, Facebook groups give you a chance to network with peers on a platform that’s designed for social engagement and not entirely focused on career advancement.
-Whereas LinkedIn is built for the job search, UAGC students can use Facebook groups to build deeper relationships and share valuable content with their peers.
+While UAGC has a number of clubs and organizations for you to search out job opportunities and discuss companies of interest, Facebook groups give you a chance to network with peers on a platform that’s designed for social engagement and not entirely focused on career advancement.
+UAGC students can use Facebook groups to build deeper relationships and share valuable content with their peers.

 Shipley and other instructors who post to the Facebook groups see value in offering students “interactive” material outside of the classroom.
 In a group of likeminded individuals, there is a far greater chance you’ll meet someone seeking or already settled in to the career field you’re thinking about pursuing.